top of page

 A spatial-driven approach for project communications

-The solution is to map and visualise complex project information in order to build common knowledge - internally and externally.
+The solution is to distill and visualise complex project information for internal and external use.

 • Translate project information into distilled, visual stories which speak to people and places.